momentum-cohort-2018-04/rails-freeshelf-1-ppreyer/README.md

   - Books have, at a minimum, a title, author, description, and URL
 - Allow anyone to update or delete a book entry
 - Allow anyone to view the list of books
+- Have seed data for books (only a few books are necessary, but it's up to you how many you seed)

 ### Extra features